Who is Responsible? The Data, Models, Users or Regulations? A Comprehensive Survey on Responsible Generative AI for a Sustainable Future: Introduction

 \section{Introduction}

-The rapid advancement of Artificial Intelligence (AI) has transformed it from a theoretical construct into a pervasive technology that shapes modern society.
-AI systems are embedded in critical decision making across healthcare~\cite{kaur2022trustworthy}, finance~\cite{cao2022ai}, transportation~\cite{abduljabbar2019applications}, manufacturing industry~\cite{jiang2023evading}, education~\cite{zhai2021review}, and others~\cite{hadi2023survey}.
-As these systems influence outcomes that affect individuals, communities, and economies, the need for ethical, transparent, and accountable deployment has become urgent~\cite{liu2025scales}.
+{Generative AI (GenAI) systems, including large language models (LLMs), vision language models (VLMs), diffusion models, and emerging agentic pipelines, are rapidly transitioning from research prototypes to production deployments that generate text, multimedia, code, and autonomous actions across healthcare, finance, education, and other sectors~\cite{Hajkowicz2023AIAdoption}.
+This accelerated deployment heightens the need for responsible development practices that address GenAI-specific risks, including hallucination and unverifiability, prompt injection and jailbreak vulnerabilities, data memorization and leakage, deepfake and media integrity threats, and system-level failures in tool-augmented settings.}

-Responsible AI (RAI) \cite{IBMResponsibleAI} has emerged as a central area of research and practice to address these challenges.
+Responsible AI (RAI) has emerged as a central area of research and practice to address these challenges.
 RAI frameworks emphasize fairness, bias mitigation, privacy protection, security, and the safeguarding of human rights~\cite{peters2020responsible}.
-By embedding these principles throughout the AI lifecycle, including design, training, deployment, and governance~\cite{raza2024fair}, RAI seeks to realize the societal benefits of AI while minimizing potential harms~\cite{lu2025revisiting}.
+By embedding these principles throughout the AI lifecycle, including design, training, deployment, and governance, RAI seeks to realize the societal benefits of AI while minimizing potential harms. {While these principles were initially developed for predictive systems, generative models introduce qualitatively new challenges: outputs are open-ended and difficult to enumerate, stochastic decoding produces non-deterministic behaviour, multimodal synthesis creates cross-modal failure modes, and agentic tool use extends the attack surface beyond the model itself.
+Despite rapid adoption, with 74\% of organizations reporting the use of GenAI, only 26\% report having a comprehensive organization-wide responsible AI strategy~\cite{Capgemini2024}.
+This imbalance underscores the need to align the development and deployment of these systems with ethical standards, fairness, privacy, security, and societal values.}